 No experience necessary.

-Tools and most materials provided but if you want a specific color, or have used clothing to donate to the class, collect stretchy used clothing (including t-shirts, sweatshirts, fleeces, wool sweaters, leggings, etc in the color you desire.
+Tools and most materials provided but if you want a specific color, or have used clothing to donate to the class, collect stretchy used clothing (including t-shirts, sweatshirts, fleeces, wool sweaters (these work best), leggings, etc) in the color you desire.
 Machine wash and dry them and bring them with you!
-Each rug takes about 20 lbs of material - think of all the discarded clothing we can keep from the landfil!
+Each 3x5ft rug takes about 20 lbs of material - think of all the discarded clothing we can keep from the landfil!